- Practice Areas

 While these are steps in the right direction for protecting riders, the issue of sexual abuse still looms and more reports of misconduct come forward every day, with no signs of slowing down.

 Uber and Lyft, self-described “technology platform” between riders and drivers, may try to limit their possible liability by considering their drivers as independent contractors, not employees.
 This means that the rideshare companies cannot be held liable for their drivers’ individual actions.
 However, the rideshare companies can be held liable if the companies themselves showed negligence which led to the victim’s suffering.
 If there is a failure to conduct a proper background check, or the results of the background check are ignored, then the company can be found liable.
-For example, if Uber or Lyft negligently hired a driver who has past complaint of sexual harassment, the company can be found responsible for the victim’s harm.
+For example, if Uber or Lyft negligently hired a driver who has a past complaint of sexual harassment, the company can be found responsible for the victim’s harm.
 It is ultimately up to the company to screen and check all their drivers, not just when they are first hired, but also throughout their business relationship, even if the drivers are not considered “employees.”
-Further, new law in California may result in Uber and Lyft drivers being considered employees.

 As the New York Times reported, prior to 2018, both Uber and Lyft had a ‘mandatory arbitration’ section in their terms of service.
 Mandatory arbitration requires the parties to resolve disputes before an arbitrator instead of the court system, using the confidentiality aspect to essentially shield companies like Uber and Lyft from the bad publicity that could come from these cases.
 Further, the confidentiality requirement of arbitration allows bad behavior to continue without warning to future victims.